PdxCodeGuild/Full-Stack-Day-Class/notes/floats.md

 # Floats
 The most basic layout tool is **float**.
-This causes an element to be fixed to a corner of the parent element.
+This causes an element to be fixed to a top corner of the parent element.
 The remaining inline elements flow _around_ the floated element.

 CSS: